 - Where can I get further advice, information or guidance?

-A wide variety of venues are suitable for conducting marriages and civil partnerships.
+A wide variety of venues are suitable for conducting marriages and civil partnerships, but new rules on social distancing could make some venues and rooms more suitable than others.
 Both small and large premises can make the perfect environment for making a couples special day a memorable occasion.
 Please note that religious venues cannot be designated approved premises but may be able to be licensed separately for marriage or worship.
 See registering a place of worship for more details.

 Venues with separate ceremony and bar / catering areas tend to work best as no food or drink may be served or consumed prior to and during a ceremony in the ceremony room.
 Open plan venues may wish to consider screening off the area where the ceremony is to take place to allow them to offer pre ceremony hospitality such as champagne receptions in the rest of the premises.
 We are happy to discuss and assess a venue's suitability on request.